 You can also use Airbnb to find amazing accomodation in Athens, sometimes even cheaper than Booking.com (although we love booking.com, I’m always down for saving money!)

-visit The Acropolis
+1. visit The ancient Acropolis in Athens

 The Acropolis of Athens is an ancient citadel located on top of a hill overlooking the city.
 There are several remains of ancient buildings dating back thousands of years!
 When you really let that sink in, when you’re there you will truly stand in awe of this amazing place.